Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/orbital.md

         return False
 ```

-In a query like this, you could use UNION to include a hand crafted row.
+In a query like this, you could use UNION to include a handcrafted row.
 This way you can provide a username and the hashed password of your choice.

-The application will internally use these values when comparing the provided password with the hashed one, provided in the injection.
+The application will internally use these values when comparing the provided password with the hashed one.

 ```python
 user = query(f'SELECT username, password FROM users WHERE username = "{username}"', one=True)
 ```

 We can see that the application uses the `md5` algorithm to hash the passwords before storage.
 This is in the `util.py:passwordVerify` function.

 ```python
 def passwordVerify(hashPassword, password):
     md5Hash = hashlib.md5(password.encode())